Oxford Physics Aptitude Test (PAT): A Complete Guide

 Shortlisting and Interviews

-The principal determinant for shortlisting this year was the C-score, which pre-interview is identical to the PAT mark.
-The 281 applicants with PAT scores equal or higher than 68% were automatically shortlisted for interview.
-A further 26 applicants with slightly lower scores were also automatically shortlisted after the inclusion of contextual data, giving a total of 307 automatically shortlisted applicants.
+The principal determinant for shortlisting this year was the R-score, which pre-interview is identical to the PAT mark.
+The 346 applicants with R-scores equal or higher than 75% were automatically shortlisted for interview, with a further 54 applicants with slightly lower scores also automatically shortlisted after the inclusion of contextual data, giving a total of 400 automatically shortlisted applicants (307 in 2022 and 298 in 2021).

 Interview Performance and Scoring